 - 6. Create a legal basis for the management of digital safety and security by the government, by analogy of the Dutch Government Accounts Act (Comptabiliteitswet). - 7.
-Require all organizations to uniformly account for the way in which they manage digital safety and security risks.229
+Require all organizations to uniformly account for the way in which they manage digital safety and security risks.

 Note: The way in which governments and companies manage and account for the risks that are associated with digitization is as yet noncommittal.
 Fragmentation of responsibilities impairs decisive action.
-It is essential that a comprehensive system is put in place to help organizations to manage digital safety and security in a systematic and effective manner.
-Possible elements include an unambiguous mandate for government CISOs, supervision that is entrusted to the minister responsible, and mandatory accountability for all organizations regarding the management of digital safety and security risks, through annual reports and as part of the auditor's report.
+It is essential that a comprehensive system is put in place to help organizations to manage digital safety and security in a systematic and

-227 This recommendation is addressed to all software manufacturers.
+This recommendation is addressed to all software manufacturers.
 For practical reasons, the Dutch Safety Board addresses the manufacturers involved in the incidents described in this investigation, the communities of the open source projects involved and the (members of the) Business Software Alliance trade association.

-228 See footnote 2.
+See footnote 2.
 Because of the relevance of safe and secure software to end users (including consumers), the Consumentenbond (Consumers' Association) will also be addressed.
-And the Chamber of Commerce for support to organizations
+And the Chamber of Commerce for support to organizations.

-229 It is within reason to align with existing structures and obligations in the 2016 Comptabiliteitswet (applicable to governments), Civil Code (non-listed legal entities), further regulations on auditing and other standards (NV COS) from the NBA and harmonized legislation for public limited companies from the European Union.
+It is within reason to align with existing structures and obligations in the 2016 Comptabiliteitswet (applicable to governments), Civil Code (non-listed legal entities), further regulations on auditing and other standards (NV COS) from the NBA and harmonized legislation for public limited companies from the European Union.